Quantization Meets Projection: A Happy Marriage for Approximate k-Nearest Neighbor Search: Our Quantization Method

 \subsection{Vector Decomposition}

-From the observation of the variance distribution of data dimensions after PCA projection, an intuitive idea is to project the data into a lower-dimensional space and then quantize the projected vectors.
-In this way, the compression ratio of vector quantization can be controlled by the dimensionality of the projection.
+The observation of variance distribution reveals that after applying PCA to vectors in a dataset, only a small number of dimensions retain most of the information.
+This motivates us to treat the high-variance dimensions differently by \textit{applying quantization only to the projected vectors in this informative subspace}.
+Fig.~\ref{fig:proj-exmp} describes this insight.
+Importantly, the number of retained dimensions is fully user-controlled, enabling a flexible compression ratio.

-Specifically, consider a vector dataset $S$ contain $N$ points in $D$ dimensional Euclidean space $\mathbb{R}^{D}$.
-The vector $\xx \in S$ can be projected into a $d$-dimensional space $(d<D)$ using an orthogonal matrix $\mathbf{R}$, that is, $\xx_d=\mathbf{R}\xx$.
-We can then apply the RabitQ quantization method to $\xx_d$.
-Then the precise square Euclidean distance $dis$ between database vector $\xx$ and query vector $\qq$ can be expressed as:
+Specifically, consider a vector dataset $S$ consisting of $N$ points in a $D$-dimensional Euclidean space $\mathbb{R}^{D}$.
+Each vector $\xx \in S$ can be projected into a lower-dimensional space of dimension $d$ (where $d < D$) using an orthogonal matrix $\mathbf{R}$, i.e., $\xx_d = \mathbf{R}\xx$.
+The exact squared Euclidean distance $dis$ between a database vector $\xx$ and a query vector $\qq$ can then be expressed as: